angular/angular/aio/content/guide/router.md

 <div class="alert is-helpful">

-For more information on providers and the bootstrap process, see [Dependency Injection](guide/dependency-injection#bootstrap).
+For more information on providers and the bootstrap process, see  the [Dependency Injection guide](guide/dependency-injection#bootstrap "Providers and bootstrapping").

 </div>

-## Choosing a routing strategy
+### Choosing a location strategy

-You must choose a routing strategy early in the development of you project because once the application is in production, visitors to your site use and depend on application URL references.
+You must choose a location strategy early in the development of you project because once the application is in production, visitors to your site use and depend on application URL references.

-Almost all Angular projects should use the default HTML5 style.
+Almost all Angular projects should use the HTML5 style, which is the default.
 It produces URLs that are easier for users to understand and it preserves the option to do server-side rendering.

 Rendering critical pages on the server is a technique that can greatly improve perceived responsiveness when the app first loads.